全球系列大賽

 Beyond broadcasting, NTD is proud to organize the world’s largest international cultural competitions and events.
 Since 2007, it has launched a global series of competitions designed to promote and revive world and Chinese traditional culture and arts through large-scale, high-quality cultural programs and major events.
 This cultural platform—spanning Classical Chinese Dance, Vocal, Han Couture Design, Chinese Culinary, Traditional Chinese Martial Arts, Violin, Piano, Oil Painting, Photography, and Beauty Pageant—advances cultural exchange between East and West and helps audiences worldwide better understand the essence of traditional Chinese and Western culture: pure authenticity, goodness, and beauty.

 NTD has also been the media sponsor for Shen Yun Performing Arts, hailed as the “world’s number one show.”
-As Shen Yun rapidly entered the global mainstream market in just a few short years, NTD, as the exclusive television media sponsor, made an indelible contribution by broadcasting to the world the artistic essence and cultural values presented by Shen Yun.
+As Shen Yun rapidly entered the global mainstream market in just a few short years, NTD, as the exclusive television media sponsor, made an indelible contribution by broadcasting Shen Yun’s artistic essence and cultural values to audiences around the world.

 What makes the NTD International Violin Competition special?

-• Noble Mission: NTD International Violin Competition is solely dedicated to preserving and revitalizing European classical violin music — the splendid legacy of Western culture and to bringing back the glory of violin masterpieces from the Baroque, Classical and Romantic periods.
+• Noble Mission: The NTD International Violin Competition is solely dedicated to preserving and revitalizing European classical violin music — the splendid legacy of Western culture—and to bringing back the glory of violin masterpieces from the Baroque, Classical and Romantic periods.
 By participating in this event, you will make a unique contribution to the renaissance of traditional culture.

 • Classical Selection of Repertoire: All repertoire must be from the Baroque, Classical and Romantic periods.

-• Global Reach: The final round will be broadcast live through the global TV networks, websites, and affiliated social media platforms of NTD and The Epoch Times, giving nearly 230 million viewers worldwide the opportunity to experience this musical event.
+• Global Live Broadcast: The final round will be broadcast live through the global TV networks, websites, and affiliated social media platforms of NTD and The Epoch Times, giving nearly 230 million viewers worldwide the opportunity to experience this musical event.

-Who are the judges of the NTD International Piano Competition?
+Who are the judges of the NTD International Violin Competition?

-All judges of the Jury panel are appointed by NTD Competition’s Organizing Committee.
-The Jury of the NTD International Violin Competition comprises of world-class violinists as well as established violin educators, and they will be responsible for assessing contestants’ performances.
+All judges of the Jury panel are appointed by the NTD Competition’s Organizing Committee.
+The Jury of the NTD International Violin Competition comprises world-class violinists and established violin educators, who will be responsible for assessing the contestants’ performances.

 What is the application submission deadline?

-All required application materials must be received by the Competition’s Organizing Committee by July 10, 2027.
+All required application materials must be received by the Competition’s Organizing Committee by 11:59 PM (EST) on June 16, 2027.
 No late or incomplete applications will be accepted.

 What is the age limit for contestants?